RyeRob/workshop-react/README.md

 ## Task-2.0

 Good job on completing Task-1!
 Now let's create a showcase for your 3 favorite movies.
-The first thing to do is to import the `Level2` component.
+The first thing to do is to import the `Level2.js` component.
 Go back to `src/App.js` and make the component show up without any errors or warnings.
-Don't forget to pass down a name to the `Level2` component.
+Don't forget to pass down a name to the `Level2.js` component.

 `Tip!
 Uncomment Task-2.0`

 ### Task-2.1

 Ah, nice!
 Somebodies favorite movies heading showed up.
 Maybe add your name to it?
-Check if you passed a prop called `name` in `src/App.js` to the `Level2` component.
-Now use the passed prop in the component `Level2` to the start of the heading.
+Check if you passed a prop called `name` in `src/App.js` to the `Level2.js` component.
+Now use the passed prop in the `Level2.js` component to the start of the heading.

 `Tip!
 Look back in the Level1 component to see how the prop name was included`

 ### Task-2.2

 Now, we know who's favorite movies we are dealing with.
 Let's actually showcase your favorite movies!
-Try adding 3 `Card` components with the props `title` and `content` in the `div` with class `row`.
+Try adding 3 `Card.js` components with the props `title` and `content` in the `div` with class `row`.

 `Tip!
 Referencing old material is a good way to refresh your mind`

 ## Task-3.0

 Cool to see some of your favorite movies!
 Now we'd like to know your favorite plots within movies.
-But first, let's import the `Level3` component and add the prop name to it in `src/App.js` and use it below Task-3.0.
+But first, let's import the `Level3.js` component and add the prop name to it in `src/App.js` and use it below Task-3.0.

 ### Task-3.1

-Within the `Level3` component, use the prop name in the heading to let everyone know who they're dealing with.
+Within the `Level3.js` component, use the prop name in the heading to let everyone know who they're dealing with.

 ### Task-3.2